Welcome to our Kelburn Castle history and tour information page.

 In 2011, the mural was named as one of the world’s top 10 examples of street art by author and designer Tristan Manco – on a par with Banksy’s work in Los Angeles and the Favela Morro Da Providencia in Rio de Janeiro.

 The castle is still the private home of Earl of Glasgow and his family.
 Due to this reason, the castle is only open for tours on set dates.
-Our dates for 2019 are
+Our dates for the summer of 2020 will be released in spring.

-Saturday 13th July daily until Sunday 8th September.
-Costs £4.00 pp/tour or £5 including a guidebook (rrp £2).
+Costs of our summer tours are £4.00 pp/tour or £5 including a guidebook (rrp £2).
 Children are welcome but we do request they are supervised at all times.
 Children (under 17yrs) receive a 50% discount.

 Tours will run daily* at 1.30pm and 2.30pm.
 Our guides shall give you an insight into the history and present day life of Kelburn Castle.
 Tours are approximately 1 hour long and operate in small groups of up to 16 people.